hejny/secure-app/README.md

-# "Super secure" Todo App
+# "Super secure" social network
 This app is written only as showcase of possible security issues.